Are You Cut Out for a Franchise? Take the Quiz!

 When you buy into a franchise system, you are part of a team, and the franchisor needs each of its franchisees to present a consistent image to the buying public.
 No reinventing the system.

 - And, most importantly, can you trust the system to work?

 If the answer is no, then don’t buy the franchise.

 Ideally, you will answer yes to each of these questions.
 If you answered no to more than two, then you might want to consider an independent business.
 I also suggest you consult a franchise coach, who is in the business to help you make the best decision to ensure success.

 After all, what you want most is to have a business you enjoy in which you can excel and which will also earn a tidy profit.

 Ready to make your dream of becoming an entrepreneur come true?

 Get your free evaluation today!

+*This post was written by Career Confidential Expert Dan Citrenbaum of The Entrepreneur Option.
 Contact Dan Citrenbaum to help you create the career you’ve always wanted.
 As a franchise coach, Dan brings years of experience helping people select and buy a franchise or existing business.
-You can reach Dan at email@example.com or at (484)278-4589.
+You can reach Dan at email@example.com or at (48)278-4589.